mads-mikkel/edu/docs/homestead/homestead.md

 * The user must be able to successfully log in by providing the correct credentials.
 * The user must be shown an error message, if wrong credentials are provided.

-We will first focus on the backend, and then create a simple webpage for the frontend afterwards.
+We will first focus on the backend, and then create a simple webpage for the frontend later.
 This section demonstrates the basic flow of data we will use going forward:
 1. The user interacts with the frontend.
 2. The frontend sends a request over the network to the backend API.
 3. The API recieves the request, and handles it.
 Usually it is data to save to the database or fetching data from the database and sending it back to the user.